Orthopedic Care for Hand Pain

 The next step for such conditions as basal joint osteoarthritis may call for hand therapy exercises or steroid injections.
 Hand therapy is an orthopedic rehabilitation technique led by a trained physical therapist who focuses on relieving conditions of the hands and upper extremities.

-Patients who may benefit from hand therapy at Baylor Scott & White Orthopedic and Spine Hospital – Arlington include those recovering from trauma, car accident, crushing impact, nerve damage, amputations, or burns on the hands.
+Patients who may benefit from hand therapy at Baylor Scott & White – Arlington include those recovering from trauma, car accident, crushing impact, nerve damage, amputations, or burns on the hands.
 This treatment program assists with pain management, restoring feeling from damaged nerves, builds strength, and develops overall dexterity.

 Hand Surgery Offers Multiple Solutions

 After exploring all the best options for each case, orthopedic surgeons may recommend hand surgery.
-A few of the surgical hand procedures possible at Baylor Scott & White Orthopedic and Spine Hospital – Arlington include:
+A few of the surgical hand procedures possible at Baylor Scott & White – Arlington include:

 - Bone fusion (stabilizes arthritic joint)